sig-gis/comimo/README.md

 virtualenv venv
 ```

-*venv* can be replaced witht the name of your choice.
+*venv* can be replaced with the name of your choice.

 ### Clone the repo Install requirements